GoogleCloudPlatform/cloud-run-mesh/README.md

 - discovering a GKE/K8S cluster based on environment (metadata server, env variables), and getting credentials and config
 - discovering the XDS address and config (root certificates, metadata)
-- setting up iptables ( equivalent to the init container in K8S ), using pilot-agent
+- setting up iptables ( equivalent to the init container or CNI in K8S ), or configuring 'whitebox' mode if lacking permissions for iptables.
-- launching pilot-agent and envoy
+- launching envoy sidecar (optional for proxyless)
 - configuring pilot-agent to intercept DNS
-- launching the application - after the setup is ready
+- launching the application after the network setup is stable
 - creating any necessary tunnels to allow use of mTLS, based on the HBONE (tunneling over HTTP/2) proposal in Istio.
+  For example in CloudRun each received mTLS connection is tunelled as a HTTP/2 stream.

-The repository also includes a specialised SNI-routing gateway that allows any mesh node using mTLS to route back to CloudRun with the proper authentication and tunneling for mTLS.
+The repository also includes a specialised SNI-routing gateway and controller that allows any mesh node using mTLS to tunnel requests to CloudRun with the expected authentication.

-The user application should be able to communicate with other mesh workloads - in Pods, VMs or other CloudRun services using mTLS and the mesh launcher.
+The user application will use the sidecar and XDS server to discover and communicate with other mesh workloads running in Pods, VMs or other mesh-enabled CloudRun services.

 The code is based on the Istio VM startup script and injection template and will need to be kept in sync with future changes in the mesh startup.